 Hosting your own Video

-If you want to show video without the YouTube logo and host it yourself, it’s not quite such a simple process, but it is still quite easy, with the right additions to WordPress.
-Watch out for more about that.
+If you want to show video without the YouTube logo and host it yourself, it’s not quite such a simple process, but it is still possible, with the right additions to WordPress.